-- a) Confidentiality: the identity of the person making a communication is protected. - b) Neutrality: support is given neither to Management nor to the employee. - c) Independence: there is no hierarchical relationship between the person responsible for the program and Management. - d) Quality: the system operates as an intermediary between the employees and Management, while ensuring that communication is clear and comprehensible.
+- a) Anonymity: the identity of the person making a communication is protected. - b) Confidential treatment. - c) Neutrality: support is given neither to Management nor to the employee. - d) Independence: there is no hierarchical relationship between the person responsible for the program and Management. - e) Quality: the system operates as an intermediary between the employees and Management, while ensuring that communication is clear and comprehensible.